 I would see the whole story as scenes in a movie with my characters walking in and interacting with one another.
 It built as it went, a lot like the construction of a house made of adobe.
 Brick by brick, with pine logs for support and ocoté latias and mud in the ceilings, night after night around 2 or 3 AM, the words spoken by my characters would begin flowing and taught me about them.
 I would throw off my blankets, put on my blue jeans and go to my kitchen table, and type what was said, the best I could.

 It started to become a story about a Chicano family living in LA and realizing that their lives were becoming more and more difficult.
 It was no longer easy to find joy, and they were losing contact with one another.
 Anger took the place of happiness in his work as a high school teacher, and alcohol became the ruler in Alberto's life.
 Juanita became consumed by trying to rescue her familia from separation, and it was no longer possible for her to keep it all together as living in the city was eating them up.
 Her husband, daughter, and Son were all going in different directions and getting further away from one another.

-As Juanita watched it all happening, she decided that moving back to her native state of New Mexico was the only solution.
-This decision to find their new home in Los Lunas and leave LA would change all of their lives forever.
+Juanita decided that moving back to her native state of New Mexico was the only solution.
+This decision to find their new home in Los Lunas and leave LA would change all of their lives.

-The more I wrote, the more I realized that this story would never be complete without me going to Guatemala and learning what the voice once told me... "the Mayan prophecies are within your dwelling."
+While writing this story, I realized it would never be complete without me going to Guatemala and learning what the voice once told me... "the Mayan prophecies are within your dwelling."
 I had to walk the Great White Road, SAQ BE, over three years, I became initiated on the Water Path and Fire Path of the K'iche Maya.
 What an honor it is for me to receive this story into my heart.
-After 30 years, I now offer it to all the Universe.
+After 30 years, I now offer "Ya'xel The Giver" to the Universe.